rikosintie/Discovery/docs/intro.md

 This project includes a file named sbom.json — an SPDX 2.3 compatible SBOM listing every pinned dependency in requirements.lock.txt.

-It used to be exported by hand from GitHub's Dependency Graph (Insights, Dependency Graph, Export SBOM), but that only resolved fuzzy `~>` version ranges and required re-exporting from the browser every time a dependency changed. `generate_sbom.py` replaces that: it reads the exact pins already maintained in requirements.lock.txt and writes sbom.json directly, so the SBOM stays a single local command away from being current.
+`generate_sbom.py` reads the exact pins already maintained in requirements.lock.txt and writes sbom.json directly, so the SBOM stays a single local command away from being current.

 ```bash
 python3 generate_sbom.py